 \section{Introduction}

-Let $N_1$, $N_2$, $N_3$ and $N_4$ be four time series counting daily positive tests for the infection ($N_1$), entrances into hospital ($N_2$), released alive from hospital ($N_3$) and dead at hospital ($N_4$).
-Let $F$ be a fifth time series measuring the relative number of pandemic patients dying in hospital versus the number of patients dying outside hospital.
+Let $N_1$, $N_2$, $N_3$ and $N_4$ be four time series representing respectively, the daily number of positive tests for infection ($N_1$), hospital admissions ($N_2$), hospital discharges ($N_3$), and hospital deaths ($N_4$).
+Let $F$ denote a fifth time series measuring the ratio of deaths occurring outside hospital to those occurring within hospital.